-Displaced Persons - Poland page 2
+Displaced Persons in Poland, page 2

 Here are two Polish - English computer translators to help you: